Did the Neurons Read your Book? Document-level Membership Inference for Large Language Models: Methodology

-\paragraph{\textbf{No normalization (\textit{NoNorm}).}} In this case we use the predicted probabilities as they are and do not apply any normalization, or:
+\textbf{No normalization (\textit{NoNorm}).} In this case we use the predicted probabilities as they are and do not apply any normalization, or:

-\paragraph{\textbf{Ratio normalization using the token frequency (\textit{RatioNormTF}).}} We here compute the ratio of the predicted probability of the token of interest and the corresponding token frequency $R^{TF}(v)$ in $D_\text{ref}$ as discussed in Sec. \ref{sec:norm_dict}.
+\textbf{Ratio normalization using the token frequency (\textit{RatioNormTF}).} We here compute the ratio of the predicted probability of the token of interest and the corresponding token frequency $R^{TF}(v)$ in $D_\text{ref}$ as discussed in Sec. \ref{sec:norm_dict}.

-\paragraph{\textbf{Ratio normalization using the general probability (\textit{RatioNormGP}).}} We here compute the ratio of the predicted probability of the token of interest and the corresponding general probability $R^{GP}(v)$ in $D_\text{ref}$ as discussed in Sec. \ref{sec:norm_dict}.
+\textbf{Ratio normalization using the general probability (\textit{RatioNormGP}).} We here compute the ratio of the predicted probability of the token of interest and the corresponding general probability $R^{GP}(v)$ in $D_\text{ref}$ as discussed in Sec. \ref{sec:norm_dict}.

-\paragraph{\textbf{Maximum probability normalization (\textit{MaxNorm}).}} For a given token $t_i$, the model predicts the probability distribution over all tokens in the vocabulary $\mathcal{V}$.
+\textbf{Maximum probability normalization (\textit{MaxNorm}).} For a given token $t_i$, the model predicts the probability distribution over all tokens in the vocabulary $\mathcal{V}$.
 For now we have only considered the probability that the model returns for the true token $t_i$, regardless of how this probability compares to the predicted probability for the other token values with the same context.
-Intuitively, we could expect that the difference between the maximum predicted probability over all tokens $t \in \vocabulary$ and the predicted probability for the true token $t_i$ carries information about how likely the model is to predict the token of interest.
-We thus hypothesize that exactly this difference could be meaningful to infer membership.
+Intuitively, we could expect that the difference between the maximum predicted probability over all tokens $t \in \vocabulary$, with corresponding token $v_{\text{max}}$, and the predicted probability for the true token $t_i$ carries information about how likely the model is to predict the token of interest.
+Fig.~\ref{fig:example_sentence} illustrates how the predicted probability for the true token and the maximum probability differ on a real example.
+We hypothesize that exactly the difference between both values could be meaningful to infer membership.

 Formally, we denote the maximum probability being predicted for $t_i$ for context $C_i$ as

 regardless of whether the probability corresponds to the true token $t_i$ or not.
 For rest of the paper, $\languagemodel_{\text{max}}(t_i)$ implies $\languagemodel_{\text{max}}(t_i|C_i)$.
 We then combine this with the ratio normalization strategies to get $\textit{MaxNormTF}$ and $\textit{MaxNormGP}$.